What Is A Debt Relief Order?

 Child support or maintenance

-What Impact Could a DRO Have on my Life?
+What Impact Could a Debt Relief Order Have on my Life?

-A DRO will have a negative impact on your credit score for 6 years.
+A DRO (Debt Relief Order) will have a negative impact on your credit score for 6 years.
 However, if you already have numerous debts that have defaulted, then having a DRO will have less negative impact than all that failing debt and having action taken against you.

 During the period of a DRO you will be placed under a number of restrictions including: